 The necessity of these actions during the global pandemic and the speed in which they were enacted, however, has opened the door for increased cybersecurity risks within health systems.
 By relying on redeployed physicians, nurses, medical students, interns, non-employee clinicians, out-of-state practitioners, and other healthcare workers, health systems have accelerated the identity-related access risks of a highly mobile workforce across an expansive network of resources and systems.

-Because many healthcare organizations lack a centralized process to manage user access to accounts and resources, they often have limited visibility into access levels users possess to data and systems within the organization.
+Because many healthcare organizations lack a centralized process to manage healthcare identity and access management strategies, including user access to accounts and resources, they often have limited visibility into access levels users possess to data and systems within the organization.
 And unfortunately, when accounts are not managed properly or are added and changed quickly, especially in response to the current environment, they are more easily compromised and potentially lead to costly data breaches.
 According to the Cost of a Data Breach Report by the Ponemon Institute, data breaches across healthcare organizations cost an average of $6.45 million, higher than any other industry.

 Healthcare organizations must also recognize contingent worker identities come from multiple sources.
 These disparate sources can include a flat file of input for interns or student nurses, credentialing data from the medical staff office, or ad hoc requirements for data input.
 This makes it difficult to accurately track a contingent workforce, increasing the risk that personnel may have unnecessary access.
 These factors significantly increase healthcare information security risks and make it difficult to limit access risks within the health system—especially as healthcare workers try to maintain focus on addressing the growing COVID-19 crisis.